dagraham/nts-dgraham/README.md

 Both views are outlines with branches that end with leaves that correspond to note title lines.
 In path view, the nodes along the branches correspond to directory or file names and there can be many of these in each branch.
 In tag view, on the other hand, the nodes correspond to tag names and there can only be one of these in each branch.

 The numeric identifiers appended to the lines in both views are provided by _nts_.
 These are single numbers for the *nodes* in the outline branches that have children and hyphenated numbers for the *leaves*, e.g., in path view the "3" appended to the "grandchild.txt" node and the "3-1" appended to the "+ note a (red, green)" leaf.
-The first of the two numbers in the leaf identifier is the indentifier of the parent node.
+In the leaf identifier, the first of the two numbers is the indentifier of the parent node.
 These identifiers are the IDENT arguments in the _Command Summary_ given below.

 ### Usage